 The MLB postseason race is heating up, and all eyes are on the very tight Wild Card races in each league — but particularly the NL.
 While the Senior Circuit’s divisional races are more or less sewn up — barring a meltdown from Milwaukee down the stretch — the Wild Card chase is still a total toss-up, with five teams all within 2.5 games of each other for the final two spots.
 (And with the way the Phillies have been playing of late, who knows, maybe the top spot could be in play too.)
 There’s so much to be settled between now and the rest of the year, so here’s a look at the up-to-the-minute NL Wild Card standings on Monday, September 18.

-*Note: Arizona holds the tiebreaker over Cincinnati due to winning the season series
+*Note: Chicago holds the tiebreaker over Miami by virtue of winning the season series

 Hoo boy.
 The Phillies continue to do just enough to remain above the fray, safely ensconced in the top spot.
 The big change here, though, involves the Cubs — Chicago’s free-fall continued with a sweep at the hands of the Diamondbacks over the weekend, with five straight losses and eight in their last 10.
 That stretch has vaulted Arizona into the second Wild Card spot, a half-game ahead of Chicago.
 If the Cubs don’t snap out of this soon, they could find themselves on the outside entirely when the music stops: The Marlins’ improbable sweep of the Braves this weekend moved Miami into a tie with Chicago, behind only via tiebreaker.
 The Reds are right there as well, while the Giants dropped three of four at Coors Field and now have some catching up to do this week.